nokonoko/Uguu/README.md

 These scripts check if DB entries and files are older then 24 hours and if they are deletes them.

-Example nginx configs can be found in confs/.

 ## Using SQLite as DB engine

 We need to create the SQLite database before it may be used by uguu.